 Requesting a tutor

-Students requesting a tutor may print an application here or obtain one from the Science and Quantitative Reasoning Center located in SSS 20.
-The student must complete part “A” and the instructor must complete part “B.” Completed applications should be submitted to the Science & QR Center, SSS 20.
+Students requesting a tutor may print an application here or obtain one from the Science and Quantitative Reasoning Tutoring Office located in HGS 138.
+The student must complete part “A” and the instructor must complete part “B.” Completed applications should be submitted to the Science & QR Tutoring Office, HGS 138.
 Assignment of tutors is made by the Program Coordinator and, whenever possible, will be made within one week of receipt of the application.
 Students and tutors are notified of the assignment by email.
 Students should contact the tutor as soon as they receive the email assignment.
 Sessions are scheduled by the tutor and student at a mutually convenient time and place, although all students must be tutored on campus.
 Please note that the assignment of a tutor cannot be guaranteed when a request is received after midterm.

 Tutoring in Foreign Languages